MathOnco/valis/docs/html/_sources/README.rst.txt

 #. **deformation_fields** contains images showing what the non-rigid deformation would do to a triangular mesh.
 These can be used to get a sense of how the images were altered by non-rigid warping.
 In these images, the color indicates the direction of the displacement, while brightness indicates it's magnitude.
 These would be similar to those in the middle row in the figure above.

 #. **processed** shows thumnails of the processed images.
-These are thumbnails of the images that are actually used to perform the registration.
+These are thumbnails of the images that were actually used to perform the registration.
 The pre-processing and normalization methods should try to make these images look as similar as possible.

 If the results look good, then one can warp and save all of the slides as ome.tiffs.
 When saving the images, there are three cropping options:

 #. :code:`crop="overlap"` will crop the images to the region where all of the images overlap.
-#. :code:`crop="reference"` will crop the images to the region where they overlap with the reference image
+#. :code:`crop="reference"` will crop the images to the region where they overlap with the reference image.
 #. :code:`crop="all"` will not perform any cropping.
 While this keep the all of the image, the dimensions of the registered image can be substantially larger than one that was cropped, as it will need to be large enough accomodate all of the other images.

 While the cropping setting can also be set when initializing the :code:`Valis` object, any of the above cropping methods can be used when saving the images.